-Elite’s Chief Executive Officer, Mollie Neil, has been in the storm exterior industry for 12+ years and knows a thing or two about empowering women in roofing as well as supplementing and growing roofing companies.
+Elite’s Chief People & Administrative Officer, Mollie Neil, has been in the storm exterior industry for 12+ years and knows a thing or two about empowering women in roofing as well as supplementing and growing roofing companies.
 Mollie recently decided that helping contractors with their supplementing efforts simply isn’t enough.
 She has decided to lean on her experience of growing offices to further help contractors grow their businesses.

 We thought it’d be fun to do a little Q&A and learn what motivates Mollie and how you can benefit from her hard work.

 - How did you get your start in storm restoration?

 I answered an ad on craigslist in 2009 for a part time office manager position for a newer branch office of a growing storm remodeling company, 123 Exteriors.
 I was finishing my degree at Ohio State and wanted a part-time job to supplement my existing income.
 I knew nothing about the industry but had experience in office management.
 During my time at school, I interned in the nonprofit space but decided to continue with 123 after graduation because the company opened so many doors for me.
 I was able to grow and excel in different positions.
 Our leadership team continued to find new avenues that I could move into, and that responsibility and exposure really drove my passion for working in the industry and with 123 specifically.

 - What was your biggest accomplishment at 123?

 I loved seeing the growth and development of the people I had hired and/or had a part in their training program.
 It is extremely rewarding to see people that you have worked closely with excel in part because of your efforts.